smccracken/scottmccracken.net/_src/work/ddc.md

 ---
 slug: ddc
+organization: "Dealer.com"
 title: "Senior Web Developer"
-organization: "Dealer.com"
-start: 2003
-end: 2010
+years: "2003-2010"
 order: 2
 ---

 Part of a team that managed templates used on thousands of websites across the country.
 The templates had to be responsive, flexible, and able to accept different themes.
+Using HTML, CSS, ExpressionEngine, PHP.

-I was also responsible for maintaining the front-end development of the [corporate website](http://www.dealer.com/).
-I worked with marketing, design, and development teams to create a cohesive look and integrate a video solution used to market products.
+* Responsible for maintaining the front-end development of the [corporate website](http://www.dealer.com/).
+* Worked with markering and development teams to create a cohesive look for integrated videos.